 We do recommend having access to water for all participants to be able to wash off.
 You will get wet!

 While promoting your foam party and getting the word out, include safety information.
 Tell guests to leave electronic devices and cellphones at the coat check or in their cars.
 Advise party-goers that games such as “slip and slide” are not permitted because of potential collision and injury.
 While you might not implement a dress code, you may want to recommend that your guests wear protective footwear.
 Guests will likely get their feet stepped on so flip-flops are not an ideal choice.
 Don’t allow sliding and skidding.

 While it is certainly tempting to have a quick slide or skid on the slippery floor, this can lead to collisions and neck or back injuries.
 For some reason guys also often feel the need to pick up the girls or even their own friends, but this could also be risky if the person doing the carrying slips and falls.

+There is never any diving into a foam area allowed.
 To play it safe, put some rules in place to prevent people from getting too wild and purposely skidding on the floor or trying out other stunts.